wellesley-cs230/wellesley-cs230.github.io/hw5.md

 ### Problem Description

 Design and write the basic software that will manage bank accounts and their required functionality.
-Below are the requirements that were provided to you by the bank manager, a Wellesley graduate with CS230 experience (and a passion for creating classes through inheritance ;-)
+Below are the requirements that were provided to you by the bank manager, a Wellesley graduate with CS230 experience (and a passion for creating classes through inheritance).

 According to the bank specifications, a client can **open** a new account in the bank.
-With every new account opened, the Bank produces a `unique` account number to associate with that new account.
+With every new account opened, the Bank produces a **unique** account number to associate with that new account.
 There are two types of accounts in the bank:

 * A **`Checking Account`** has a **minimum balance** of $100, and an **overdraft fee** of $25.
 (The overdraft fee is a penalty that the Bank charges automatically if your balance falls under the minimum balance.)
 * A **`SavingsAccount`** has no minimum balance or overdraft fees.
-Every Savings account earns some **interest**, currently at an annual rate of 0.5%.
+Every Savings account earns some **interest**, currently at a monthly rate of 0.5%.
 The Bank calculates the earned interest and adds it to the balance on a monthly basis.

 The following requirements must be implemented in your software:
 * The two types of accounts have some attributes and behaviors in common.
 Think about how to use Java's inheritance model to design your application.